Back to blog

 Add SAFEPROMPT_API_KEY to your .env file

-Copy the middleware snippet above into middleware/safeprompt.js
+Copy the middleware snippet into middleware/safeprompt.js

-Apply middleware to your chat/completion routes
+Apply the middleware to your chat and completion routes

 Protect Your AI Applications